-Calibration can be done in either steady state or transient simulations and is qualitatively assessed by matching observed and predicted contour maps of groundwater head.
+Calibration can be done in either steady-state or transient simulations and is qualitatively assessed by matching observed and predicted contour maps of groundwater head.
 It is important that estimated flow paths are reproduced in the model.
 Quantitative assessment of calibration success is accomplished when the calibration targets are simulated within an acceptable level of error (ASTM, 2018).
 Uncertainty in the calibration target should also be considered, so that excessive effort is not expended in trying to perfectly match a target that is highly uncertain.
 Error is often evaluated using the scaled root mean-square error (rms error) method.
 The scaled rms error is equal to the ratio of the residual mean square error to the range of heads in the model.
-The scaled rms error equals the ratio of the residual mean square error to the range of heads in the model.